-HDP-HMM is an extension of HMM in which the number of states can be infinite.
-The idea is relatively simple; at each state zt we should be able to go to an infinite number of states so the transition distribution should be a draw from a DP.
+An HDP-HMM is an extension of an HMM in which the number of states can be infinite.
+At each state zt we should be able to transition to an infinite number of states so the transition distribution should be a draw from a DP.
 On the other hand, we want reachable states from one state to be shared among all states so these DPs should be linked together.
 The result is an HDP.
-In an HDP-HMM each state corresponds to a group (restaurant) and therefore, unlike HDP in which an association of data to groups is assumed to be known a priori, we are interested to infer this association.
+In an HDP-HMM each state corresponds to a group (restaurant) and therefore, unlike HDP in which an association of data to groups is assumed to be known a priori, we are interested in inferring this association.

-A major problem with original HDP-HMM is the state persistence.
+A major problem with original formulation of an HDP-HMM is state persistence.
 HDP-HMM has a tendency to make many redundant states and switch rapidly among them (Teh et al., 2006).
-This problem is solved by introducing a sticky parameter to the definition of HDP-HMM (Fox et al., 2011)
+This problem has been solved by introducing a sticky parameter to the definition of an HDP-HMM (Fox et al., 2011):